Adventure Advice Vol. 1 With Luno Marketing Manager, Landon B.

 Welcome to our new series, Adventure Advice.
 Each month, we’ll highlight a Luno team member, sharing both a snapshot of their story and a few of their favorite camping tips.
 Expect us to cover everything from their go-to road trip snacks to car camping hacks they learned the hard way.
 Long story short?
 If you want to step up your game and camp like a pro, you’re in the right place.

-Who Is Landon Burnley?
+Who Is Landon?

-There’s no better person to kick off our Adventure Advice series than Landon Burnley, Luno’s multi-talented marketing manager.
+There’s no better person to kick off our Adventure Advice series than Landon, Luno’s multi-talented marketing manager.
 Landon grew up in Reno, Nevada, where he fell in love with the outdoors as a kid on fly fishing, backpacking, and camping trips through the Sierras with his family.
 While studying industrial engineering at Cal Poly about six years ago, he happened to buy one of Luno’s first mattresses.
 He brought that mattress on road trips exploring the California coast, always with a camera in tow, and the photos he snapped quickly caught the eye of our team.

 Since then, Landon: